 The project team spent a lot of time considering the needs of the university both from an academic and residential perspective.
 Though the overall design duration was compressed, this group of design professionals met the demanding expectations of the UIC/ACC partnership, contributing to successful construction efforts and project delivery.

-- The residential tower consists of concrete, two-way, post-tensioned flat slabs and reinforced concrete columns and shear walls, with staged stressed PT transfer beams.
-A two-story, 52,000-square-foot academic center includes three large tiered “turn-to-team” lecture halls, active learning classrooms, several small group study rooms, a tutoring center and collaboration space.
+- A two-story, 52,000-square-foot academic center includes three large tiered “turn-to-team” lecture halls, active learning classrooms, several small group study rooms, a tutoring center and collaboration space.